red-data-tools/red_amber/doc/DataFrame.md

     3 :sex     string     3 {"male"=>168, "female"=>165, ""=>11}
     ```

- - keys or booleans by a block
+ - Keys or booleans by a block

     `pick {block}` is also acceptable.
 We can't use both arguments and a block at a same time.
 The block should return keys, or a boolean Array with a same length as `n_keys`.
 Block is called in the context of self.